jvs/knives/README.md

 2. Declare a **Leaster**: Fewest coins wins
 3. Declare a **Moster**: Most coins wins

-The round uses the strong suit (or "Knives only") named by the player to the right of the dealer
+The round uses the strong suit (if any) named by the player to the right of the dealer

 #### Leaster / Moster